SoftInstigate/restheart-customization-examples/README.md

 ExampleAccessManager
 ---

-This Access Manager gives read access to the /test/band collection and /_logic/aggregate to any authenticated user
+This Access Manager gives read access to the /test/band collection and /_logic/aggregate to any authenticated user.
+It also gives write access to user "admin"

 ExampleAggregateHandler
 ---

 This custom Hanlder is boud to /_logic/aggregate URI.
-It execute a simply aggregation query, returning the bands with their number of published albums.
+It execute a simply aggregation query that returs the count of ablums published by bands.